Gruhit13/ColorizerGAN/ReadMe.txt

 Output: The reconstructued output image has 3 channels resepctively for RGB.

 Here I have used gradient tape to have well structured and desirable training.

+A more better results can be obtained by chossing as lesser batch size as possible.
+So that the GAN can understand color-variation for each image.